Exploring Robust Multi-Agent Workflows for Environmental Data Management: Case Studies and Evaluation

 Beyond aggregate counts, the audit trail supports ``mechanism validity'': specific handoffs where an error that escaped a producing role was caught before irreversible publication.
 In incident \texttt{ISS-004}, a coordinate transformation mistake produced GeoJSON outputs that were structurally valid but semantically wrong (stations clustered).
 Publication was blocked at the boundary; the producing role diagnosed the root cause (wrong coordinate fields), regenerated artifacts, and the publishing role independently verified corrected ranges before proceeding (issue chain \texttt{ISS-004} $\rightarrow$ \texttt{ISS-005} $\rightarrow$ \texttt{ISS-009}).
 Verified resolution required 80 minutes end-to-end and is recorded as a boundary outcome in the audited handoff UI (Figure~\ref{fig:handoff}, inset).
-We report three incident-level metrics that match our reliability claims: \textit{detection latency} 10 minutes, \textit{user exposure} 0, and \textit{irreversible commits prevented} 1/1 (the publish step was blocked until verified).
+We report three incident-level outcomes that match our reliability claims: the error was \textit{detected during the first spatial validation pass} (before any publication), \textit{user exposure} 0, and \textit{irreversible commits prevented} 1/1 (the publish step was blocked until verified).
 Table~\ref{tab:incidents} summarizes additional audited boundary outcomes from the same production run, illustrating repeated use of the handoff protocol beyond a single exemplar.